IlijaMihajlovic/Camera-App-With-UIImagePickerController-And-AVFoundation-Completely-Programmatically/README.md

 ___
 ## Example how the UI looks

-* The UI with the buttons(take an image/load image, save image, toggle flash) laid out.
+* The UI with the image taken from the photo library and the buttons(take an image/load image, save image, toggle flash) laid out.

 ![alt text](https://github.com/IlijaMihajlovic/UIImagePickerController-Completely-Programmatically/blob/master/UIImagePickerControllerProject%20/Images/Freebie.png)